EaETopoi/EaETopoi.github.io/_pages/cv.md

 {% include base_path %}

 Below is a brief version of my CV.
-For the long version of my CV can be accessed <a href="/files/EaECVLong.pdf" class="image fit">here</a>.
+The long version of my CV can be accessed <a href="/files/EaECVLong.pdf" class="image fit">here</a>.

 Education
 ======